capistrano-plugins/capistrano-delayed-job/README.md

 * `set :delayed_job_service, -> { "delayed_job_#{fetch(:application)}_#{fetch(:stage)}" }`<br/>
 The name of the service that DelayedJob uses.

+* `set :delayed_job_monit_enabled, false` <br/>
+Use monit to monitor DelayedJob processes.
+This is especially useful on roles with constrained memory.
+On these nodes, DelayedJob processes are regularly killed by the OS.
+In order to use this setting, install monit on roles that run DelayedJob and start monit's httpd server.
+See (here)[http://mmonit.com/monit/documentation/monit.html#MONIT-HTTPD] for instructions.

 ### Template customization

 If you want to change default templates, you can generate them using